Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-Given that Cohen's kappa score is comparable to the Adjusted Rand \parencite{warrens_equivalence_2008}, the performance of an LLM set up to classify genres can be directly compared to their clustering task results.
-The authors generously shared their labeled 200-book test set for this purpose.
-For this exercise, rather than parsing entire books, 25 random passages were sampled from each (5000 in total).
-GPT-3.5 was instructed to label each presented passage as one of the 4 genres (briefly defined in the prompt; see Appendix), and the assigned label for a book was simply the most frequent label (better results may well be achieved by parsing more data).
-The best-performing parameter and model combination in \textcite{sobchuk_computational_2023} used strong preprocessing, a 300-dimensional doc2vec model \parencite{le_distributed_2014}, and cosine similarity.
-The preprocessing involved lemmatizing, named entity detection and removal, part-of-speech tagging for stopword removal, and lexical simplification (replacing infrequent words with more frequent synonyms using an additional word embedding).
-This combination yielded an ARI of 0.7.

-Our simple zero-shot LLM approach here achieved a (comparable) kappa of 0.73 (0.8 accuracy) without any of preprocessing (and only judging a small subset of random passages per book, using the cheaper GPT-3.5 instead of 4).
-Some genres were easier than others, e.g. Fantasy had a 100\% recall; while books combining multiple genres complicate the task.
-These results echo the message of the first case study in this section: instead of clustering or topic modeling, zero-shot learning enables direct prediction and classification, and using LLMs obviates or at least eases the need for complex processing pipelines \parencite[see also][]{chaturvedi_where_2018,sherstinova_topic_2022}.
+Given that ARI is equivalent to Cohen's kappa \parencite{warrens_equivalence_2008}, the performance of an LLM, set up to classify genres, can be directly compared to the clustering results.
+The authors kindly shared their labeled 200-book test set.
+Rather than parsing entire books, 25 random passages (the unit here; 5000 in total) were sampled from each.
+The coding scheme consists of the genre variable, and GPT-3.5 was instructed to label each passage as one of the 4 genres.
+The best-performing parameter and model combination in \textcite{sobchuk_computational_2024} used complex preprocessing, a doc2vec embedding \parencite{le_distributed_2014}, and cosine similarity for clustering.
+The preprocessing involved lemmatizing, NER and POS tagging for cleaning, and lexical simplification (using another word embedding).
+This yielded an ARI of 0.7.
+The simple zero-shot LLM approach here achieved a (comparable) kappa of 0.73 (0.8 accuracy) without any preprocessing, and only judging a subset of random passages per book (each book tagged simply by majority label; more data and a better model would likely improve results).
+Some genres were easier than others (Fantasy had 100\% recall), while books combining multiple genres complicate things.
+These results reflect the result of the first case study: instead of clustering or topic modeling, zero-shot learning enables direct prediction and classification, and LLMs often obviate processing \parencite[see also][]{chaturvedi_where_2018,sherstinova_topic_2022}.